Registration of third-country audit entities

 Article 45 of the Audit Directive sets the regulatory framework for registration of third-country audit entities, for ongoing oversight including the external monitoring of the quality of their audit work, and for investigations and penalties.
 In this regard, and according to Article 45 of the Audit Directive, third-country audit entities must register with a competent authority in each Member State in which the transferable securities are admitted to trading.

 Article 46 of the Audit Directive sets the framework for a possible reliance on a third-country oversight system in Europe, subject to reciprocity.
-Article 46 permits Member States to exempt third-country audit entities from these requirements if these entities are subject to a system of public oversight, inspection and investigation that has been recognised as equivalent by the European Commission, or if these entities originate from a third country listed in Commission Implementing Decision (EU) 2016/1223 amending Decision 2011/30/EU on transitional arrangements.
+Article 46 permits Member States to exempt third-country audit entities from these requirements if these entities are subject to a system of public oversight, inspection and investigation that has been recognized as equivalent by the European Commission, or if these entities originate from a third country listed in Commission Implementing Decision (EU) 2016/1223 amending Decision 2011/30/EU on transitional arrangements.

 In Luxembourg, the CSSF is the competent authority for registration of third-country audit entities.